 Elizabeth is a PhD candidate at the Centre for Fashion Studies (IMS) at Stockholm University.
-She holds an MA in Cinema Studies from the Stockholm University, Graduate studies in Psychology, Marketing and Public Opinion from Universidad de Buenos Aires, and a BBus in Public Relations from Universidad Argentina de la Empresa (Licenciada en Relaciones Públicas).
+She holds a Master of Arts in Cinema Studies from the Stockholm University, Graduate studies in Psychology, Marketing and Public Opinion from Universidad de Buenos Aires, and a Licentiate degree in Public Relations from Universidad Argentina de la Empresa (Licenciada en Relaciones Públicas).

 In 2014, she discovered costume designer Jacques Fonteray´s private collection and was the first scholar to conduct research on this material.
 Since then, she has been working with the owners of these holdings to donate the material to an archive, in order to preserve his work as a cultural legacy, making it accessible to scholars around the world.